BooleanData-Systems/SaaS-Metrics-App/README.md

 2. **Grant privileges** when prompted:
    - CREATE DATABASE — the app creates SAAS_METRICS_DB for pipeline layers
    - CREATE WAREHOUSE — the app creates analytics and Cortex AI warehouses
-   - IMPORTED PRIVILEGES ON SNOWFLAKE DB — enables Cortex AI features
+   - Cortex AI access is granted automatically via the `cortex_user` database role
-3. **Bind references** — point the app to your source tables and a warehouse.
+3. **Bind references** — the app will prompt you to grant access to your source tables through the standard Snowsight permissions flow.
-4. **Open the Streamlit app** — select your data source and click **Build SaaS Metrics**.
+4. **Open the Streamlit app** — your granted tables are automatically detected.
+Click **Build SaaS Metrics**.

 ## AI Features (Optional)